 I love creating new recipes for my family, especially at Thanksgiving!
 When it comes to feeding a large extended family, the more side dishes you can cook, the better!

 First, let's look at some recipes that everyone is used to seeing at Thanksgiving.
-All of these recipes are healthy - they are made with whole ingredients and fresh vegetables.
+These classic veggie sides make an appearance on almost every holiday table.

 You'll feel proud to serve them and everyone will eat them up.

 Make the mashed potatoes even healthier when you make them with a combination of potatoes and cauliflower.
 These roasted garlic cauliflower mashed potatoes have the buttery, garlic flavor everyone enjoys.
 The texture is perfect too!

 Sweet potatoes are a very popular Thanksgiving side dish.
 Make some classic yams without all the added processed sugar from the marshmallows.
 These honey roasted sweet potatoes are healthy and super-easy to make.
 Plus, they have the perfect crispy exterior yet they melt in your mouth.

 If you want a recipe that's a cinch to put together right before dinner, make these sauteed carrots.
 In just a few minutes, you'll have some carrots that even people who don't like veggies will love.

 If it's too cold to grill them outside, make some grilled sweet potatoes on your indoor grill!
 This recipe has a homemade rub that will bring out the natural flavor of the sweet potatoes.,/p>

 Are white potatoes more your thing?
 Then you will love the recipe for easy roasted potatoes.
 They come out crispy on the outside and nice and soft on the inside and have a secret ingredient that takes them over the top.

 Green Bean Casserole